Travel Alert Status

 Safety and Security:

 Spontaneous and at times violent anti-government demonstrations occur in some neighborhoods, particularly at night and on weekends.
 These demonstrations have included blockades of major highways with burning debris and the establishment of unofficial checkpoints.
-Participants have thrown rocks and Molotov cocktails and used various other homemade weapons, to include improvised explosive devices and shotgun-like projectile launchers.
+Participants have thrown rocks and Molotov cocktails and used various other homemade weapons, including improvised explosive devices and shotgun-like projectile launchers.
 The Ministry of Interior maintains official checkpoints in some areas and routinely uses tear gas and stun grenades, along with birdshot and other crowd control measures, against demonstrators.
 Violent clashes between security forces and demonstrators can make travel in and around Bahrain dangerous without advance warning.

 There have been no direct attacks on U.S. citizens; however, Westerners and U.S. citizens have been caught in the middle of clashes.
 Anti-U.S. sentiment has been expressed on the streets and in some local press, and U.S. flags have occasionally been burned during demonstrations.
 U.S. citizens are urged to remain alert to local security developments and to be vigilant regarding their personal safety by knowing the locations of police and fire stations, hospitals, and the U.S. Embassy.
 The Department of State strongly urges U.S. citizens to avoid all demonstrations as even peaceful ones can quickly become unruly, and a foreigner could become a target of harassment or worse.
 If you are in immediate danger, call the police at 999.